kevinferrare/arduino-st4/README.md

   * Write an [indi](http://www.indilib.org/) driver.
   * Cleanup ASCOM boilerplate (API had to be implemented through trial and error due to lack of details in documentation).
   * Test the driver on more configurations, especially windows 32 bits.
+  * Implement a way to do a meridian flip (Easiest way would be to do it in the ASCOM driver)

 # License
 This project is licensed under the GNU LGPL v3